Changing the Way You Think about Change

 So I also included 64 Essays on each of 64 value terms from Action to Virtue.
 They serve as examples of how we all can use the I Ching to clarify our thinking.

 ** See drop-down menu of UPSG page above.
-Books available at amazon.com.
+Books available from amazon.com.

 The Positive Paradigm Handbook: Make Yourself Whole Using the Wheel of Change